STP Reaccreditation

 A training plan

 This is one of the most important documents we ask you to provide.
-The training plan tells us how you plan to deliver training over the three years, it should cover all the curriculum in the specialty area and how you will be meeting this.
+The training plan tells us how you plan to deliver training over the 3 years, it should cover all the curriculum in the specialty area and how you will be meeting this.
 We need to know the training plan is properly prepared and the trainee understands the programme, what needs to be achieved and how this will be done.
-View an example of a training plan together with a checklist to help you create a training plan.
-You can also take a look at our guidance on good training planning for STP trainees.
+Click below to view an example of a training plan together with a checklist to help you organise STP training.

 Key details that your plan should include